Liquid Multivitamin Supplement

 Drops: 1.0 mL

-Ingredients: Glycerin, water, ascorbic acid, ferrous sulfate, vitamin E succinate, niacinamide, polysorbate 80, caramel color, riboflavin-5-phosphate sodium, vitamin A palmitate, thiamin hydrochloride, vitamin D3, vitamin B6 hydrochloride, natural and artificial flavor, sulfuric acid (antioxidant for iron), sulfites.
+Ingredients: Glycerin, water, ascorbic acid, ferrous sulfate, vitamin E succinate, polysorbate 80, niacinamide, natural flavor, riboflavin-5-phosphate sodium, thiamin hydrochloride, vitamin A palmitate, vitamin D3, vitamin B6 hydrochloride, sulfuric acid (antioxidant for iron), sulfites.

 In case of accidental overdose, the physician, Poison Control Center or hospital emergency should be notified immediately.
 Patients with a known exposure of more than 40 mg/kg of elemental iron, or with severe, persistent symptoms related to iron ingestion, should be referred to a healthcare facility for medical evaluation and observation.
 The vitamin ingredients would not be expected to cause ill effects from a one-time overdose.